-In much of my career I have worked in companies and sectors that have had an unusual view of marketing.
-Clear exceptions would be ADOC, FootJoy (Acushnet) and ECCO.
+In much of my career I have worked in companies and sectors that have had an unusual view of marketing or openly opposed it.
+Clear exceptions would be ADOC, FootJoy (Acushnet) and ECCO where their great marketing skills taught me a lot.
 Increasingly through the 21st century marketing has become better utilised, even if not better understood, and much easier to discuss than ever in the past.

 Most of all when we work in an industrial area with products that are going to be sold on a business to business basis the producer company retains an orientation very much towards the product.
 One that says “this is what the product is like, and therefore you must accept what it is and take it more or less like this”.
 In older times when consumers had less knowledge and less choice this was often successful.
 Rarely will it succeed in the modern world.

 The opening picture was taken in late 2015 in Waalwijk, in the Netherlands.
 I was delighted to be invited to the Stahl Chemical HQ for the opening of their Automotive Centre and the picture shows me withWith Huub van Beijeren, CEO of Stahl (centre) and Prof Ferdinand Dudenhöffer of the University of Duisburg-Essen on the right.
 I like to watch the automotive industry carefully as it does some great strategic marketing but is also an industry that tells us about the big trends evolving in society that all marketers must watch.
 It both drives and is driven by the megatrends.

 Simplistic approaches are also common.
 Taking an item like leather and explaining it away as a “component branding” is far too simplistic as its role as a component varies hugely with end product.
 Sometime it is just a component but often it is the only component or only significant component and clicking into a historical or text book ingredient branding mode will create all sorts of issues.